annatimofeyeva/TestAutomationProjects/README.md

-# TestAutomationProjects
-Java exercises as well as Test automation scripts.
+Java exercises as well as Test automation scripts for Fitz web app.
 Technologies used: Java, Intellij idea, Selenium Web Driver.